Insight

 Opticians

 Opticians are the eyecare professionals that fit, adjust and dispense prescription and non-prescription eyewear.
-Opticians are often referred to as the “pharmacists of eye care”: they do not perform eye exams nor prescribe, but they can fill your prescription.
+Similar to a pharmacist, who dispenses medication prescribed by a doctor, an optician fills a prescription for eyewear prescribed by an optometrist.
+Opticians do not perform eye exams nor prescribe, but they can fill your prescription.
 Whether you need your prescription filled, your current glasses adjusted, or new or replacement contact lenses, an optician can assist you with these needs.
 Opticians in Ontario are regulated by the College of Opticians of Ontario.

 When you visit an optician for corrective lenses, you should bring a copy of your prescription.
 If your prescription has expired, significant time has passed since your last full eye exam or there is a concern with the health of your eyes, the optician may recommend that you visit an optometrist for a full eye exam